etc5523-2020/r-package-assessment-Varsha-Ujjinni-VijayKumar/README.md

 ## Installation

-You can install the  _COVID19top4_ with:
+You can install the  _COVID19top4_ package on GITHUB with:

 ``` r
 devtools::install_github("https://github.com/etc5523-2020/r-package-assessment-Varsha-Ujjinni-VijayKumar")